Yamroza/Minor-vs-Major-scale-classification/README.md

 ## Task:

 ### [ENG]
-Our song database is quite rich- they are described by many interesting parameters.
+Our song database is quite rich - they are described by many interesting parameters.
 Why nobody tagged if they are in major or minor scale so far?
 We have to change it!

 ### [PL]
 Nasza baza utworów jest całkiem bogata – opisywane są one wieloma ciekawymi